sunjay/turtle/docs/guide/basic-movement.md

 From there, we need to turn.
 There are a number of different methods you can use to figure out the angle you need to rotate by.
-For example, you could guess a number (e.g. 60 degrees) and see what happens.
+For example, you could guess a number (e.g. 60&deg;) and see what happens.
 Another option is to use some geometry to try and figure it out.
-For instance, you could use the fact that a circle has 360 degrees and the fact that the angles inside a triangle add up to 180 degrees to come to a solution.
-We're drawing an equilateral triangle, so all three angles inside of it must be equal to 180/3 = 60 degrees.
+For instance, you could use the fact that a circle has 360&deg; and the fact that the angles inside a triangle add up to 180&deg; to come to a solution.
+We're drawing an equilateral triangle, so all three angles inside of it must be equal to 180&deg;/3 = 60&deg;.

 ![turtle turn 120]({% link assets/images/guide/basic-movement/turn-derivation.png %}){: .figborder .figlimitsize}

 No matter what method you choose, the most important thing to remember is that the turtle always moves relative to its **current** position.
-That means that even though we eventually want the angle between the line we drew and the next line to be 60 degrees, we actually need to rotate 120 degrees in order to get the turtle facing the right way.
+That means that even though we eventually want the angle between the line we drew and the next line to be 60&deg;, we actually need to rotate 120&deg; in order to get the turtle facing the right way.
 The reason for this is because when we start turning, the turtle is _currently_ facing the top of the screen.